What is a Fixed-Rate Mortgage?

-A fixed-rate is simply a mortgage where the interest rate stays the same for a set period, usually between two and five years.
+A fixed-rate mortgages are simply a mortgage where the interest rate stays the same for a set period, usually between two and five years.
 They offer static payments and protection from interest rate rises, but are slightly more expensive than variable rate mortgages.

 If you are on a tight budget and/or don’t want to worry about the threat of rising interest rates a fixed-rate mortgage is for you.
 They offer the security of knowing exactly what you’ll pay each month.

 But you’ll pay a premium for this, fixed rate mortgages carry slightly higher interest rates than tracker mortgages.
 So, if you are convinced interest rates won’t rise to an unaffordable level a tracker mortgage may be a cheaper option.

 How long you fix for should reflect what you feel is most likely to happen to interest rates.
 There is no right answer here, but there are some highly educated guesses.
 Use our mortgage rate index to get the very latest rate predictions to help you make an informed decision.

 Your Credit Report & Live Credit Score.
 Totally Free.